 Social Media Policy

-Whether you are launching a club or organization, getting ready for the big game, teaching a class in Minnewaska, or attending Alumni Reunion, our New Paltz Social Hub lets you tell the New Paltz story.
-Our platform allows you to easily share photos or videos using Instagram, Twitter and Facebook.
-Be sure you tag your post with #NPsocial and check this social hub daily to see what's going on around campus.
+Whether you are launching a club or organization, getting ready for the big game, teaching a class at Minnewaska, or attending Alumni Reunion, social media can help you tell the New Paltz story.
+We want everyone to share their photos or videos using Instagram, Instagram stories, X and TikTok.
+Be sure you tag the main SUNY New Paltz accounts when you post and our team will help expand your reach by reposting to the larger New Paltz community.

 This policy is intended to foster a thoughtful, responsible use of official University social media channels.
 Further, the purpose of this policy is to protect and maintain professionalism in the workplace for all University faculty, staff and student workers.